wolfdale229/100daysofmlcodes/LOG.md

 6. `Pytorch` :  It is a deep learning research platforms built to provide maximum flexibility and speed... [pytorch](https://pytorch.org/)

+7. `Keras` : Keras deep-learning framework that is the easiest framework to get started with...
+[Keras](http://www.keras.org/)

+8. `Fastai` : Deep-learning library that works with pytorch...[fastai](https://fast.ai/)

 ## **`Resources`**

 The following resources would be used for each stage: